-Multi-mode and televised courses in the arts, sciences and selected professional disciplines serve individual learners in their homes.
+Televised courses in the arts, sciences and selected professional disciplines serve individual learners in their homes.
 Courses are broadcast on Metro Educational cable, the Atlantic Satellite Network (ASN) and Canadian Learning Television, and are available by videocassette to those outside the viewing areas.
-Printed support materials, individual consultations with the professor via a toll-free phone line, and in some cases, teleconferences, listservs and e-mail complement the courses.
+Printed support materials, on-line interaction, individual consultations with the professor via a toll-free phone line, and in some cases, teleconferences complement the courses.

-A multi-mode approach is used for delivering the certificate, diploma and degree in tourism and hospitality management and in business administration, as well as undergraduate courses in child and youth study (Bermuda only) and in public relations.
-Graduatelevel education courses are available in curriculum (Trinidad only), and in adult education and literacy.
+A multi-mode approach (combinations of on-line, fact-to-face delivery and teleconferencing), is used for delivering the certificate, diploma and degree in tourism and hospitality management and in business administration, as well as undergraduate courses in child and youth study (Bermuda only) and in public relations.
+Graduate-level education courses are available in curriculum (Trinidad only), and in adult education and literacy.
 Several of the Mount's distance programs are listed with the Canadian Virtual University (www.cvu-uvc.ca)